Mount Sinai, New York, United States of America: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. It's important that you choose the correct kind.
-A lot of adapters that you can buy are simply plug changers and expect your electronics to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one is sufficent for most places.
+A plug adapter that supports outlet types A and B. Make sure to choose the correct type.
+A lot of adapters that you can buy are simply plug changers and require your electronics to adjust the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should work in most places.

 • Luggage scale to avoid fees